OctopusDeploy/docs/docs/installation/installing-tentacles/polling-tentacles.md

 :::

-This three minute video (with captions) will walk you through the process of installing a Tentacle in polling mode, and registering it with your [Octopus Deploy server](/docs/home/installation/installing-octopus.md).
+This three minute video (with captions) will walk you through the process of installing a Tentacle in polling mode, and registering it with yourÂ [Octopus Deploy server](/docs/home/installation/installing-octopus.md).

 ## Firewall changes